-In addition to listing your tangible and intangible damages, it’s very important to communicate to the adjuster that:
+In addition to listing your tangible and intangible damages, communicate to the adjuster that:

-- You had neither the time, nor the desire to be laid up for weeks (or months), having to miss work and endure constant pain.
+- You had neither the time nor the desire to be laid up for weeks, having to miss work and endure constant pain

 - You loathe the emotional toll the accident has taken on your relationships with your spouse and children.